ZhouChenyu-NWPU/EDB-SegNet/README.md

     <img src="./Figure1.png" alt="Compares branch segmentation accuracy, computational cost, and parameter size on the orchard dataset.
 Smaller circle radii indicate fewer parameters.
 Our method achieves an optimal balance among these metrics." width="60%">
 </p>
 <p align="center">
-  Compares branch segmentation accuracy, computational cost, and parameter size on the orchard dataset.
-Smaller circle radii indicate fewer parameters.
-Our method achieves an optimal balance among these metrics.
+ Comparison of models in terms of accuracy, number of parameters, and computational cost, corresponding to IoU, Params, and FLOPs, respectively.
+Point color represents inference speed (FPS).
+Our model attains higher accuracy while preserving a lightweight architecture.
 </p>